Z-MS/z-ms.github.io/src/pages/blog/my-first-code.md

 </html>
 ```

-Seeing this again brought back some nice memories, but it also made me cringe.
-How did I not give spaces between equal (=) signs 😬?
+Seeing this again brought back some nice memories, but it also made me wonder why I didn't realise that giving spaces between equal signs makes your code not ugly.

 Anyway, the program works, but I made a few mistakes:

 1. **There's no need for an always `true` condition:** I thought I needed a condition for the rest of the code to run, so I stored the variables `a`, `b`, and `c` in an array.
-I then check if `a` is the first element of `myArray` (it always is).
-I later realised that there was no need for this as I worked on later versions of the equation solver.
+Then I checked if `a` is the first element of `myArray` (it always is).
+I later realised that there was no need for this when I worked on later versions of the equation solver.

 2. **That's not how to check for equality in JavaScript:** I was still new to programming, so I wrote `=` instead of `==`.
 This code works, but not in the way I understood it.
 It first re-assigns `myArray[0]` to `a`, and *then* checks if that value is [truthy](https://developer.mozilla.org/en-US/docs/Glossary/Truthy) (not `false`, `NaN`, `undefined`, `null`, e. t. c).
 Since the `prompt()` function always returns a string, and strings are truthy, the condition will always evaluate to `true`.